1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

 # 5. Configuration of the BSB-LAN Software v2.x

-**Note: Since v2.x it is now also possible to configure the BSB-LAN software via the web interface under "Settings" - nearly all settings can be done here.**
+**Note: Since v2.x it is now also possible to make almost the complete configuration of the BSB-LAN software via the web interface (menu "Settings").**

 ## 5.1 Configuration via Webinterface